psu13/mutable-hakyll/posts/rotd-1.md

 #### 2025-05-10

-Bonus Ellington Indigos.
+Ellington Indigos.
 By Duke Ellington.

 There are too many different versions of this record to count.
 The current "extended" version is strangely unavailable on disk.